abhishek10600/CPoint5-Assignment-InventoryManagementSystem/README.md

 ### 2. client (Frontend)

-To develop the backend of the application I have used ReactJs for the frontend library and Tailwind CSS for styling.
+To develop the frontend of the application I have used ReactJs for the frontend library and Tailwind CSS for styling.

 ##### How to run the backend:
 1. Inside the client repository type npm i to downlaod the node_modules folder for the client.